timhuisman/css-social-media-buttons/README.md

 - Alphabetical order restored / Remove Trailing Whitespace (thanks [@cafferata](https://github.com/cafferata))
 - Optimizes images: Saved 2,6 KB of 11,1KB (thanks [@cafferata](https://github.com/cafferata))
-- Added an alternative icon for `skype`: the Skype desktop icon.
+- Added an alternative icon for `.skype`: the Skype desktop icon.
 - Repositioned both Skype icons to the right column in the sprites.
 - Switched Skype icons: the desktop icon is now the primary icon.
 - Switched Github icons: the Octocat is now the primary icon.